Last Updated on May 2, 2026

 Catch an Outdoor Film

-If you’re a fan of films, then you won’t want to miss one of London’s many outdoor cinemas!
-Pop Up Screens host outdoor cinema events throughout the capital.
-The Rooftop Film club show movies on roof terraces, so you can watch your film with a view!
+If you’re a fan of films, check out the Rooftop Film club which shows movies on roof terraces in Peckham and Shoreditch, so you can watch your film with a view!

 Walk Along the Treetop Walkway at Kew Gardens